bataviateam2/data-telemetry-2025/README.md

 - **GPS Coordinates**: The geographical location of the vehicle.

 ## Repository Structure
-data-telemetry-2025/
+data-telemetry-2025

-data/
+**data**

-   raw/: Raw data collected from sensors.
+- raw: Raw data collected from sensors.

-   processed/: Cleaned and processed data.
+- processed: Cleaned and processed data.

-scripts/
+**scripts**

-   data_cleaning.py: Script for cleaning the raw data.
+- data_cleaning.py: Script for cleaning the raw data.

-   data_analysis.py: Script for analyzing the processed data.
+- data_analysis.py: Script for analyzing the processed data.

-README.md: The main documentation file (this file).
+**README.md**: The main documentation file (this file).

-   requirements.txt: List of Python dependencies.
+- requirements.txt: List of Python dependencies.

 ## Installation